Daniel-Peace/senior_project/README.md

 - `/vitals_report`

 This program also periodically sends a request for a status update.
-The responses from each HTTP request is published to a corresponding ROS topic:
+The responses from the status request along with all other HTTP requests are published to their corresponding
+ROS topics:
 - `/critical_response`
 - `/vitals_response`
 - `/injury_response`